Last updated on May 4th, 2025 at 01:04 pm

 The best time to visit Mount Bromo is during the dry season from April to November, with peak months being June to August for clearer skies and favorable weather conditions.

-During this period, you are more likely to have unobstructed views of the stunning landscapes, including the sunrise over the volcano.
+During this period, you are more likely to have unobstructed views of the stunning landscapes, including the famous Mount Bromo sunrise.

 If suitable, also try to visit Mount Bromo on weekdays, as the weekends tend to be quite busy.
 Prepare yourself with more information on Indonesia weather.

-Lastly, we would like to share some important tips that will make visit Mount Bromo a lot more enjoyable.
+Lastly, we would like to share some important tips that will make visiting Mount Bromo without a guide a lot more enjoyable.

-• Bring plenty of water (a 1.5-liter bottle per person) and snacks.
-It is also possible to get small meals, snacks, water, and tea/coffee for very cheap prices on your hike to the viewpoint.
+- Bring plenty of water (a 1.5-liter bottle per person) and snacks.
+It is also possible to get small meals, snacks, water, and tea/coffee for very cheap prices on your hike to the King Kong Hill viewpoint.

 Additionally, if you’ve already hiked Mount Bromo and have extra tips or advice, we would greatly appreciate hearing from you via our socials or leave a comment below.